rowant1990/ARTEmailSwipe/Readme.markdown

 ARTEmailSwipe
 ===

 ARTEmailSwipe is a UIViewController container which allows you to have one view controller at the bottom, whilst keeping your main navigation seperate.
-This is based on the iOS 8 emails implementation where you can have your new email open at the bottom whilst still viewing all your old emails, above it.
+This is based on the iOS 8 emails implementation where you can have your new email open at the bottom whilst still viewing all your old emails above it.
 I also took a lot of insipiration from the JASidePanels project which is what this was based on.

 Demo
 ---